 If you cannot access the Council’s website please contact the School Admissions and Transport Team on 03000 265 896 and you will be sent a copy of the guide for parents and an application form.

-The offer of a school place will be made on 16th April 2020.
+The offer of a school place will usually be made in April 2021.

 If you require any further information or support with admissions please contact school.